Cory44/Family_Tree/README.md

 ![alt text](path_example.png)

 ##### Person.py
-The `path()` method in in the Person object uses breadth-first search to find the shortest path between 2 people, and prints out all individual in the path.
+The `path()` method in the Person object uses breadth-first search to find the shortest path between 2 people, and prints out all individuals in the path.

 ##### tree_builder.py
 This is the script used to scrape wikidata.org.
-I let it on a AWS Micro server, which took about 12 days to pull all 600,000 people
+I let it run on a AWS Micro server, which took about 12 days to pull all 600,000 people

 ##### ancestorsFinal.txt